DoDGOSS/ozone/ozone-framework-python-server/README.md

 # build the client project bundle
 npm run build
-# or if the webpack hot-reload feature is desired
+# or if the webpack hot-reload feature is desired changes will be seen from the the server side `index.html` page (default `localhost:8000`).
 npm run start

 # copy the static files(icon images and etc.) to the build directory